AAbella7529/AAbella7529/README.md

 👋, I'm Andrea Abellana

-💻 I am an AI and Tech enthusiasts currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.
+💻 As an AI and Tech enthusiasts I am currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.

 :zap: Looking to transition into "AI or Cyber Security" and unlock my Tech Career Potential.